styler00dollar/VSGAN-tensorrt-docker/README.md

 TensoRT | yes (torch_tensorrt) | yes (onnx_tensorrt) | - | - | - | - | - | - | - | -
 ncnn | yes ([realsr ncnn models](https://github.com/nihui/realsr-ncnn-vulkan/tree/master/models)) | yes ([2x](https://files.catbox.moe/u62vpw.tar)) | yes ([rife3.1, 3.0, 2.4, 2, anime](https://github.com/DaGooseYT/VapourSynth-RIFE-ncnn-Vulkan/tree/master/models)) | - | - | - | - | [yes](https://github.com/Nlzy/vapoursynth-waifu2x-ncnn-vulkan/releases/download/r0.1/models.7z) | - | -

+Some important things:
+- Do not use `webm` video, webm is often broken.
+It can work, but don't complain about broken output afterwards.
+- Processing variable framerate (vfr) video is dangerous, but you can try to use fpsnum and fpsden.
+I would recommend to just render the input video into constant framerate (crf).
+- `x264` can be faster than `ffmpeg`, use that instead.
+- `ncnn` does not work in docker.
+It detects a GPU as CPU for some reason and refuses to run on GPU.
+Set up your own os for that.

 ## Usage
 ```bash
 # install docker, command for arch